ibm-cloud-docs/EventStreams/schema_registry.md

 curl -i -u token:$APIKEY $URL/artifacts
 ```

-Assuming you did not already use the schema registry, you should see the following output that indicates that no schemas are stored in the registry.
+Assuming you did not already use the Schema Registry, you should see the following output that indicates that no schemas are stored in the registry.

 ```text
 HTTP/1.1 200 OK